DevilDante88/MyCogs/compiler specification/iOS/README.md

 It will take a long, so don't worry and go take a coffe.

 #.
-Add your porject to xcode
+Add your project to xcode

     tools/create-xcode-project.sh mycogs /path/to/your/appdir
     open app-mycogs/test.xcodeproj